-Any person invoking earlier rights in conflict with your mark may file an opposition against your IR between the first and fourth months following the date of first republication.
+Any person invoking earlier rights in conflict with your mark applied for may file an opposition against your IR between the first and fourth months following the date of first republication.

-If someone opposes your IR within that period, the EUIPO will send a notification to WIPO of provisional refusal (based on relative grounds) and will send you copy of the notice of opposition.
+If someone opposes your IR within that period, the EUIPO will send a notification to WIPO of provisional refusal (based on relative grounds) and will send you a copy of the notice of opposition.
 It will also notify you of the time limit for commencement of the proceedings.
-In all communications with WIPO, the EUIPO will use the language of the IR (English in your case).
-In all communications sent directly to you, the EUIPO will use the language of the opposition proceedings chosen by the opponent (which will be English or the second language chosen by you when designating the EU).
+In all communications with WIPO, the EUIPO will use the language of the IR (English in the case of Trinidad and Tobago).
+In all communications sent directly to you, the EUIPO will use the language of the opposition proceedings chosen by the opponent (which will be English, or the second language chosen by you when designating the EU).

 The provisional refusal may be partial or total.
-It will contain the earlier rights invoked, the relevant list of goods and services on which the opposition is based and, in the case of a partial refusal, the list of goods and services against which the opposition is directed.
+It will contain the basis of the earlier rights invoked, the relevant list of goods and services on which the opposition is based and, in the case of a partial refusal, the list of goods and services against which the opposition is directed.
 The list of goods and services will be in the language of the opposition proceedings.